tableflip/i18nify/README.md

 ## Tell me more
 Internationalizing an app comes at a cost; it can reduce the readability of templates, and affect the run-time performance of the app. `gettext` has some limitations but is well supported and has been successfully helping translate apps for years.

-As such, the i18nify translate is a small part of a bigger i18n implementation that aims to:
+As such, the i18nify transform is a small part of a bigger i18n implementation that aims to:

 - Use a gettext compatible api.
 - Handle simple translations, pluralisation and date formatting.